africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/Look at things through new eyes to recognize beauty.md

 ---
-{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Look at things through new eyes to recognize beauty/","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.03 Ideas/Look at things through new eyes to recognize beauty/","title":"Look at things through new eyes to recognize beauty","noteIcon":""}
 ---